-When people say that something is not new, they usually mean that they are familiar with the concept and it’s in everyday practice.
+When people say something is not new, they usually mean they are familiar with the concept and that it’s in everyday practice.

-When I look at how organizations operate and the behaviors of people in organizations – it is quite apparent that people are either not aware of the fundamental principles and the power of good conversation or they understand them but do not to change their way of doing things either out of habit, laziness or choice.
+When I look at how organizations operate and the behaviors of people in organizations, it is pretty apparent that people are either not aware of the fundamental principles and the power of good conversation, or they understand them but do not change their way of doing things, either out of habit, laziness, or choice.

-Why is our meeting rooms’ dominant layout: either lecture style or large tables, when we know from experience and observation that these layouts are not conducive to a good conversation?
-The research shows that good conversations occur in small groups of 3 or 4 people sitting around a small round table or even no table at all.
+Why are our meeting rooms’ dominant layouts either lecture-style or large tables, when we know from experience and observation that these layouts are not conducive to good conversation?
+The research shows that good conversations occur in small groups of 3 or 4 people, sitting around a small round table or even without a table at all.

-Why in meetings, especially those where the people do not know each other well, do we not allow time for socialization and relationship building before getting down to business when again the research shows that such socialization improves people’s cognitive skills.
-Why are circles rarely used in meetings when the research and our personal experience demonstrates their power?
+Why, in meetings, especially those where the people do not know each other well, do we not allow time for socialization and relationship building before getting down to business, when again the research shows that such socialization improves people’s cognitive skills?
+Why are circles rarely used in meetings when the research and our personal experience demonstrate their power?

 Why do managers and facilitators seek to control meetings so tightly and are afraid of negative talk or dissent?
 By suppressing people’s fears, doubts, and uncertainties – you do not eliminate them – you drive them underground.
-Peter Block says, “Yes” has no meaning if there is no option to say “No.” You need to bring people’s doubts and fears into the open and talk about them at length.
+Peter Block says, “Yes” has no meaning without the option to say “No.” You need to bring people’s doubts and fears into the open and talk about them at length.

-And why when we know from research that group intelligence relates to how members of a team talk to each other, that it depends on the social sensitivity of the group members and on the readiness of the group to allow members to take equal turns in the conversation.
-And that groups, where one person dominates, are less collectively intelligent than in groups where the conversational turns are more evenly distributed, do we allow the same people to dominate the conversations in our meetings and do nothing to encourage the quieter ones to engage and speak up.
+And why, when we know from research that group intelligence relates to how team members talk to each other, does it depend on the social sensitivity of the group members and on the group’s readiness to allow members to take equal turns in the conversation?
+And those groups, where one person dominates, are less collectively intelligent than groups where conversational turns are more evenly distributed.
+Do we allow the same people to dominate our meetings and do nothing to encourage the quieter ones to engage and speak up?

-The Knowledge Café may not be entirely new, but it addresses all these issues and more, but as a conversational method is still sadly poorly adopted.
+The Knowledge Café may not be entirely new, but it addresses all these issues and more, and, as a conversational method, it is still sadly underused.

-In fact, in many organizations, conversation is seen as wasting time.
+In fact, in many organizations, conversation is seen as a waste of time.
 But slowly, this is changing.
-More and more people are starting to understand the power of conversation and take a conversational approach to how they connect, relate, and work with each other.
+More and more people are beginning to understand the power of conversation and are adopting a conversational approach to connecting, relating, and working with others.
 They see themselves as Conversational Leaders.

 POST NAVIGATION